reema0814/Threat-Protection-with-XDR/Labguide/Module 5/Lab-01.md

 ## Lab objectives
  In this lab, you will perform the following in the M365 Defender portal:
-- Task 1: Create a Group
+- Task 1: Onboard a Device
-- Task 2: Apply Microsoft Defender for Office 365 preset security policies
-- Task 3: Activate a Microsoft Security Rule
-- Task 4: Manage Incidents
+- Task 2: Manage Incidents
-- Task 5: Investigate Alerts
+- Task 3: Investigate Alerts

 ## Estimated timing: 60 minutes